IceMole: Trials

-2014 test at Blood Falls
+Blood Falls test

 Blood Falls was used as the target for testing IceMole in November 2014.
 This unusual flow of melt water from below the glacier gives scientists access to an environment they could otherwise only explore by drilling (which would also risk contaminating it).
 Its source is a subglacial pool, of unknown size, which sometimes overflows.
 Biogeochemical analysis shows that the water is marine in source originally.
 One hypothesis is that its source may be the remains of an ancient fjord that occupied the Taylor valley in the tertiary period.
 The ferrous iron dissolved in the water oxidizes as the water reaches the surface, turning the water blood red.

 The test returned a clean subglacial sample from the outflow channel from Blood Falls.

 Subglacial environments in Antarctica need similar protection protocols to interplanetary missions, and the probe was sterilized to these protocols using hydrogen peroxide and UV sterilization.
 Also, only the tip of the probe sampled the liquid water directly.